 - They are not so much means for expressing the artist's ideas as ways of selfrealization through the development of the intuitive mode of consciousness. - Indian music is not learned by reading notes, but by listening to the play of the teacher, and thus developing a feeling for the music - T'ai Chi movements are not learned by verbal instructions but by doing them over and over again in unison with the teacher - Japanese tea ceremonies are full of slow, ritualistic movements. - Chinese calligraphy requires the uninhibited, spontaneous movement of the hand.
-All these skills are used in the East to develop the meditative mode of Lecture One: Is Mysticism Where Science, 45 10/28/20 Asciousness.
+All these skills are used in the East to develop the meditative mode of consciousness.